wp-plugins/traffic-manager/readme.txt

 == Changelog ==

+= 1.4.1 =
+* BUG: A JS error prevent the graph to be displayed ... sorry

 = 1.4.0 =
 * NEW: The graph are now entirely generate with elycharts/raphael javascript library
 * NEW: Geolocation features